 While every department in an organization needs to perform risk assessments at some point, cybersecurity and information technology require greater insight.
 Depending on the industry, regulatory compliance may have a standard for the risk assessment or the data that needs to be protected.
 However, even organizations without a point-of-sale system need to protect the personally identifiable information (PII) for their users – whether that includes username, email address, age, or address.
 Even the smallest piece of malicious code on a website can trigger a long future of identity protection for the compromised user.

 Learn The Full Extent Of Your External Attack Surface

 From a cybersecurity perspective, you can only protect the assets you know about.
 An extensive assessment of your external attack surface gives you a current snapshot of every online asset, whether managed directly by your enterprise or by an nth-party vendor.

 Because every company in your digital supply chain relies on third-party vendors for to operate their business, your organization faces risks from your vendors’ vendors.
-While these services are essential to growth as a company, a risk assessment ensures you have a clear picture of your vulnerabilities throughout this ecosystem.
+While these services are essential to growth as a company, a risk assessment ensures you have a clear picture of your vulnerabilities throughout this attack surface.

 Analyze And Prioritize The Vulnerable Assets

 Once you have that snapshot of your external attack surface, you need to analyze the data and prioritize the next steps in remediation.

 Cyberpion’s External Attack Surface Assessment tool not only provides the snapshot but also prioritizes each risk so your team knows where to start.
 This information helps you meet regulatory standards and saves you time repairing breaches.

 Protect Your Organization With A Routine Risk Assessment

 The cybersecurity world is changing every day, and malicious attackers are becoming more and more sophisticated in their tactics.